ExtendJ/ExtendJ/ExtensionMigrationGuide.md

 This guide should be used together with the ChangeLog.
 The ChangeLog has less detailed descriptions of some commits, but some changes may be omitted here and are better covered in the ChangeLog.
+This is an incomplete list of changes that _may_ affect your extension.
+We can not guarantee that your extension will work even if you followed this guide.

 If you encounter problems not listed here, please report them on the [JastAddJ issue tracker at bitbucket][1].